glycerine/spin_paxos/README.md

 ~~~

-and the atomic transition rec_pis defined as
+and the atomic transition rec_p is defined as

 ~~~
 rec_p(i, rnd, prnd, vrnd, vval) =